Anson Green Phelps

 Anson Green Phelps (March 24, 1781 – May 18, 1858) was an American entrepreneur and business man from Connecticut.
 Beginning with a saddlery business, he founded Phelps, Dodge & Co. in 1833 as an export-import business with his sons-in-law as partners, William E. Dodge in NYC and Daniel James based in Liverpool, England.
-His third son-in-law (and grandson) James Boulter Stokes, became a partner some years later.
+His third son-in-law, James Boulter Stokes, became a partner some years later.

 Later in the 19th century after the senior Phelps' death (22 years), Phelps Dodge acquired mining interests and companies in the American West, and became known primarily as a mining company.

 Early life

 Anson Green Phelps was born in Simsbury, Connecticut, in 1781; his mother died when he was 12 years old.
 Afterward, he was raised in the house of the Congregational minister of Simsbury.
 Phelps was descended from the early American colonial governors of Connecticut, Thomas Dudley, John Haynes and George Wyllys.
 On October 13, 1799, he chose a relative, Thomas Woodbridge Phelps, as his guardian.

 On May 5, 1799, Thomas Woodbridge Phelps and Anson Green Phelps were admitted to the Congregational Church in South Canton, Connecticut, which was led by Reverend Jeremiah Hallock.
 In his early adulthood, Anson Phelps left Simsbury and settled in Hartford, Connecticut.